mithu9554/HTB_Academy/HTB_using_web_proxies/README.md

 [*] Scanned 1 of 1 hosts (100% complete)
 [*] Auxiliary module execution completed
 ```
-### Some extensions worth checking out include, but are not limited to:
+### Some extensions worth checking out include, but are not limited to: (BurpSuite, Zap)

 ```
 .NET beautifier	              J2EEScan	        Software Vulnerability Scanner